labex-labs/open-source-labs/python/python-mastery/lab-ex6-3-inspect-the-internals-of-functions/en/step3.md

 # Applying Function Inspection in Classes

-Now, let's apply what we've learned about function inspection to improve a class implementation.
-We'll modify a `Structure` class to automatically detect field names from the `__init__` method signature.
+Now, we're going to take what we've learned about function inspection and use it to improve a class implementation.
+Function inspection allows us to look inside functions and understand their structure, like the parameters they take.
+In this case, we'll use it to make our class code more efficient and less error - prone.
+We'll modify a `Structure` class so that it can automatically detect field names from the `__init__` method signature.

 ## Understanding the Structure Class

-The `structure.py` file contains a `Structure` class that serves as a base class for creating structured data objects.
-It currently requires a `_fields` class variable to define the object's attributes:
+The `structure.py` file contains a `Structure` class.
+This class acts as a base class, which means other classes can inherit from it to create structured data objects.
+Currently, to define the attributes of the objects created from classes inheriting from `Structure`, we need to set a `_fields` class variable.

-Open the file in the editor:
+Let's open the file in the editor.
+We'll use the following command to navigate to the project directory:

 ```bash
 cd ~/project
 ```

-You can see the existing `Structure` class in the `structure.py` file in the WebIDE.
+Once you've run this command, you can find and view the existing `Structure` class in the `structure.py` file within the WebIDE.

 ## Creating a Stock Class

-Let's create a `Stock` class that inherits from `Structure`.
-Add this code to the end of the `structure.py` file:
+Let's create a `Stock` class that inherits from the `Structure` class.
+Inheritance means that the `Stock` class will get all the features of the `Structure` class and can also add its own.
+We'll add the following code to the end of the `structure.py` file:

 ```python
 class Stock(Structure):